arreyder/eksPodNetworkDebug/README.md

 - Displays requested vs actual Security Groups with names and descriptions
 - **Network Connections** (with `--connections` or `-c` flag):
   - Pod network connections (listening ports and established connections from pod's perspective)
+  - **SYN_SENT Detection**: Automatically detects and warns about connections in SYN_SENT state (pod sending SYN but waiting for ACK - indicates connectivity issues)
+  - Shows destination IPs and ports that the pod is trying to connect to but cannot complete
   - Conntrack connections (node-level, filtered by pod IP) showing both inbound TO pod and outbound FROM pod
   - Inbound/outbound connection counts
   - Same-node vs cross-node vs external connection identification